David0tt/DeepGTAV/Readme.md

 # TODO
-## Bug Fixes / Urgent
-- Refactor and improve code quality
-- Full removal of disk writing functionality
-- Implement testing
-- Fix Bugs in the bounding box exportation, in particular for pedestrians
-- Fix Bugs that result in crashes when having LiDAR active for heights with relatively flat camera angles.
-- Provide more documentation

 ## Improvements
-- Implement object spawning
+- [x] Implement object spawning
-- increase amount of spawned objects
+- [x] increase amount of spawned objects
-- balance spawned object classes
+- [x] balance spawned object classes

-- Improve capturing speed (atm at ~6s per captured frame) by optimizing the raycasting
-- Improve the graphics quality
-- Improve the water quality
-- Adapt for higher resolution capturing
+- [x] Adapt for higher resolution capturing

 ## Things that I will not do in the near future that would be easy to implement/useful
-- Allow capturing of different objects (Traffic signs, Animals, houses,...)
+- [] Allow capturing of different objects (Traffic signs, Animals, houses,...)
+- [] Improve the graphics quality
+- [] Improve the water quality